 In general, an employer’s legitimate business may include protecting confidential information such as trade secrets and taking job skills to an employer that is specific and specialized in that company.

 However, the non-compete must not be so restrictive that an employee can never find new employment.
-To test the enforceability of the non-compete agreement, the court will review the employee’s job duties, the company’s business interests, and the language of the agreement to ensure it is not completely restrictive.
+To test the enforceability of an agreement, the court will review the employee’s job duties, the company’s business interests, and the language of the agreement to ensure it is not completely restrictive.

 However, if only parts of the agreement are too restrictive, the court will only enforce parts of the non-compete agreement.
-In general, however, if the non-compete has flaws or is unreasonable, the court may invalidate the entire agreement.
+In general, if the agreement has flaws or is unreasonable, the court may invalidate the entire document.

 There is not a law saying you have to sign a New York non-compete agreement.
-However, your employer can make you sign one before starting work which may lead to signing a ridiculously limiting contract.
+However, if you do not sign, the employer may terminate you or choose not to hire you if you refuse to sign the document.

 What should I know before signing a non-compete agreement?

-Prior to starting a new job, there are a few things you should ask your new employer before signing a non-compete agreement and understand the terms.
+Prior to starting a new job, there are a few things you should ask your new employer before signing anything.
 These items include:

 - Can you negotiate the terms if something seems unfair?